diwa80/smart-attendance/replit.md

 - Excel export for reports

 ## Recent Changes
-- Initial setup for Replit environment (December 2025)
+- UI updated to match OrangeHRM design language (December 2025)
 - Configured host to 0.0.0.0:5000 for Replit compatibility